-All the information for the elevator pitch is derived

-from the campaign plan.
+All the information for the elevator pitch is derived from the campaign plan.
 It condenses the plan into a few sentences with an inviting and intriguing tone.
 It is informed by an understanding of your audience's perceptions (see the Perception Box for passive allies).

 If the elevator pitch creates interest and the person wants to learn more, all the answers to potential questions can be derived from the campaign plan, most importantly how the person can help and support the campaign.
 The elevator pitch should be practiced and, once perfected, could be used in a number of occasions, from official gatherings and informal parties to possibly even actual elevator rides.

 Campaign Plan

-Analytical Group Work Handout 3 30 minutes
+Analytical Group Work Handout 30 minutes

-Quick Summa ry
+Quick Summary

-Task Activity Time (min)
+Task Activity Time (min

-1. Introduce the tool Presentation 5
+1. Introduce the tool Presentation !

-2. Divide partici small groups pants in four Division exercise 5
+2. Divide participants in four small groups Division exercise !

-3. Write segmer campaign plan nts of the Small group work 30
+3. Write segments of the campaign plan Small group work 30

-4. Present the c ampaign plan Presentation and discussion 15
+4. Present the campaign plan Presentation and discussion 1!

-5. Finish the exe ercise Wrap-up 5
+5. Finish the exercise Wrap-up

 Total: 60

-Materials Needed When What For

-Pens Small group work Writing campaign

-Campaign Plan Handout Small group work plan

-Before the Workshop orkshop Before the Session

-objective, can a pool of tacti Provide access to the campaign objective, campaign message and a pool of tactics (ideally these are posted on the wall of the room).
+Materials Needed When What For Pens Campaign Plan Handout Small group work Writing campaign plan Before the Workshop Before the Session Provide access to the campaign objective, campaign message a a pool of tactics (ideally these a posted on the wall of the room